pensjonatus/pensjonatus/src/content/posts/bucket-of-razors.md

 ---
-title: "Bucket of Razors"
+title: 'Bucket of Razors'
-date: "2015-02-07"
+date: '2015-02-07'
 categories:
-  - "flash-fiction"
+  - 'flash-fiction'
 ---

 Somebody had left a bucket half-full of shaving razors back stage, the old-fashioned kind of razors that you open like a jack knife.
 I had a lot to do so I just rushed by the bucket a few times, but finally it caught my attention.

 "Mikey, do you know who put this here?"
 I asked and he shrugged.
 I asked a few other people, but nobody knew.

 "Jim," I said, "Do you know if they are doing a production of the Barber?"